-You are welcome to come to a scheduled trial class for a one-off payment of £9.
+We recommend that you come to a scheduled trial class before signing up for membership.
+A trial class costs £9.
 You can take part in the class, and if you then decide you want to come on a regular basis, you can sign up for a membership.

 Click below on your chosen date/time to register for a trial class at your nearest venue (location details below):

 Dulwich: Monday 3 December, 7pm-8pm

 West Ham: Saturday 5 January, 12pm-1pm

 Dulwich: Monday 7 January, 7pm-8pm

 London E15 3BP